-An agency shall report the total number of units completed during the contract period on the Close-Out Report.
-The total number of units shall reconcile to the Average Invoice Cost per Unit HE+ System/WisWAP report which can be found in Reports/Fiscal/Average Invoice Costs per Unit.
+An agency's total number of units completed during the contract period is reflected in the closeout report.
+The total number of units shall reconcile to the Average Invoice Cost per Unit report in the HE+ System.

 5.4.3.3 Job Cost Reduction (JCR) Reconciliation